Funny Face (musical): Plot

 Jimmy Reeve is the legal guardian of three pretty sisters, Dora, June and Frankie, whose prize belongings he keeps in his safe.
 June's pearl necklace is locked in there, and so is Frankie's diary, after having been confiscated by Jimmy.
 However, the diary contains very incriminating things, so Frankie convinces the aviator Peter Thurston to steal it from the safe.
 But somehow he manages to steal the pearls instead, setting off a merry chase that takes the cast to the Atlantic City pier.
 And to make matters even more complicated, two bumbling burglars, Herbert and Dugsie, also try to break into the safe and are swept along in the chase.
 At one point, they have a falling out, but Herbert is unable to shoot Dugsie as he has forgotten to get a shooting license.

-Original Broadway production
+Principal casts

 The show opened at the Alvin Theatre on November 22, 1927, and ran for 244 performances.
 It was directed by Edgar MacGregor, with choreography by Bobby Connolly.